Build your renovations INTO your mortgage when purchasing

-Submit the QUOTE with the approval application to CMHC for their purchase plus improvements mortgage.
+I will submit the QUOTE with the approval application to CMHC or Genworth for their purchase plus improvements mortgage program

 You will need to have funds UPFRONT to cover the cost, as funds are held back at the lawyers office until the work has been approved and fully completed.
 You usually have 120 days to complete the work after your mortgage closes